joeldmyers/fun-xyz-takehome/README.md

 - Improve mobile look/layout
 - Add CORS restriction on API for security reasons.
 - Improve the loading UI.
 Right now it hides the whole page.
 That's not a great UX.
 I would want it to show only for the piece of data that it's loading (here the one column)
-- Adjust the query stale time to get more "live loading" updates, refreshing every few seconds.